ZisisFl/bitcoin-P2SH-scripting/README.md

 bitcoin-cli getwalletinfo
 ```

-- Crate an address (sender address) and generate some bitcoins, in order to send them to the PS2H address
+- Create an address (sender address) and generate some bitcoins, in order to send them to the PS2H address
 ```sh
 bitcoin-cli getnewaddress "sender_address" legacy
 ```